ambujBhatnag/PublicWorks/README.md

 # publicWorks as pw
-This is a collection of random, personal projects that might be engineering or computer science related
+This is a collection of random, personal projects that might be engineering or computer science related.

 What is shown: